SlowedHaste/quarkle-io/site/content/Reviews/Wishpond.md

 ---
 title: "Wishpond Review"
-description: "Check out our review of Wishpond.
-We'll go over everything you need to know about this awesome marketing tool suite.
+description: "Check out our Wishpond Review.
+We'll go over everything you need to know about this marketing tool suite.
 All up to date and in an easy to read format."
 tags: ["Software", "Wishpond Review", "Marketing Tool"]
 categories: ["Software Review"]
 author: ["Austin Jones"]